redhat-openstack/website/source/install/upgrading-rdo.html.md

 undiscovered compatibility issues can unexpectedly turn it into [Scenario 1](/install/upgrading-rdo-1/).

-Read about this scenario in [Upgrade scenario 2](/install/upgrading-rdo-2/).
+Read about this scenario in [Upgrade Scenario 2 (HA)](/install/upgrading-rdo-3/) if you are running an HA environment, or [Upgrade Scenario 2 (non-HA)](/install/upgrading-rdo-2/) if you are running in a non-HA environment.